 Dénia, capital of the Marina Alta region offers plenty of options to visitors wishing to escape to the surrounding villages to make day trips.
 They are close and charming that allow enjoy both the Mediterranean coast and the mountains of the interior of the region, with unforgettable landscapes and postal unexpected places.

-Across the neighboring Montgó population is of Jávea or Xàbia, with about 33.000 inhabitants that increase considerably in the summer to be one of the most attractive municipalities for national and international tourism era.
+At the other side of It montgó is the neighboring town of Jávea or Xàbia, with about 33.000 inhabitants that increase considerably in the summer to be one of the most attractive municipalities for national and international tourism era.

 The fastest and nice to access from Dénia Xàbia road is the road of Les Planes, which runs through the Montgó.
 The views from the top of the road are spectacular, leaving our feet off the coast of Dénia as we climb and opening to the bay of Javea when we go down to the entrance.
 This road is also access to Cabo de San Antonio, and the old mills of Javea.

-Undoubtedly the biggest attraction is its beaches of Javea, of all kinds.
-From the sand transitadísima El Arenal, to the tranquility of coves such as El Ambolo and Granadella.
-The javiense coast offers many services for tourists and visitors.
-Has many restaurants, shops with beach items, bars or ice cream parlors.
+Undoubtedly the greatest attraction of Xàbia are its beaches, all types.
+From the sand of the very busy El Arenal, to the tranquility of coves such as El Ambolo or La Granadella.
+The Javanese coast offers many services for tourists and visitors.
+It has a multitude of restaurants, shops with beach items, bars or ice cream parlors.

 Xàbia stands out as one of the towns with more parties in Spain.
 The third Sunday of Lent the rise of Jesus the Nazarene is celebrated to the chapel of St. Bartholomew, where he is revered until May 3.

 June is the time to celebrate the Bonfires of San Juan, with plant monuments through the town and holding the Nit dels focs recently declared of Local Tourist Interest.